scrom/Experiments/README.md

 MVTA.
 March 2014: (Readme last updated May 2025)

-*** This game was originally live and running at: http://mvta.herokuapp.com/ *** Currently being updated to 2025 versions of Node and related packages, upgrading tests to a new frameworkd and then finding a new location to host.
+*** This game was originally live and running at: http://mvta.herokuapp.com/ *** This game has now been updated to 2025 versions of Node and related packages, and tests migrated to Jest.
+More work is needed to resolve updated (async) Redis support along with a new approach to secure deployment.

 About:
 ------